 - Try a fully raw natural diet

-Tumors in dogs can be cancerous or non-cancerous, but it is important to always get your dog checked by a vet to eliminate any risk.
+Tumors in dogs can be cancerous or non-cancerous, but it is important always to get your dog checked by a vet to eliminate any risk.
 If your dog has a tumor in the mouth or the throat, then visible swelling may occur in the face of your pet.

-If you notice something strange going on with your dog’s eye or around the face, if they are not eating normally, or you witness any kind of bleeding or unpleasant odor, take your dog to see a vet.
+If you notice something strange going on with your dog’s eye or around the face, if they are not eating normally, or you witness any bleeding or unpleasant odor, take your dog to see a vet.

-Even if your dog's tumor turns out to be benign it will need early treatment.
+Even if your dog's tumor turns out to be benign, it will need early treatment.
 Tumors occur from the uncontrolled growth of cells and must be removed via surgery or radiotherapy.